Working with Variant Attributes

 def myUsage = Attribute.of("my.usage.attribute", Usage)

-Attributes must be declared in the attribute schema found on the dependencies
+Attributes should always be declared in the attribute schema found on the dependencies

 handler: